 To monetize with a pay-per-install program, you integrate your software with a smart installer.
 The best smart installers aren’t just scripts, however, they’re full platforms that allow you to customize the installer to meet your needs.

-You can tailor the look and feel of an installer, pick and choose the products you promote, and advertise your own software through the network’s partners.
-Analytics give you a 360-degree view of downloads, conversions, and more.
+You can tailor the look and feel of an installer, pick and choose the products you promote and advertise your own software through the network’s partners.
+Analytics gives you a 360-degree view of downloads, conversions, and more.

 5. Affiliate Marketing

 Affiliate marketing isn’t just for websites.
 Developers can design software and apps around affiliate deals.
 This can be one of the most lucrative ways to make money from an app or software program.
 But it can also be challenging and limiting.

 In other words, if you want to develop a software program and earn money from affiliate deals, you’ll need to design your software for that purpose.